robenkleene/design-references/blender/blender-materials.md

 To copy a material from one object to another.

-One common reason to need this is if you need to make a new object from scratch, to access the `Adjust Last Operation` menu.
-There's no way to access that menu again, so the easiest way is to just create a new object.
+One common reason to need this is if you need to make a new object from scratch, to access the `Adjust Last Operation` menu (`F9`, note that this is destructive, there's no way to access that menu again after making a change without creating a new object).

-1. Select the object to copy the material from, and go to "Material Properties" in the sidebar.
-Select the material, and then choose "Copy Material" from the arrow menu on the right.
+1. Select the object to copy the material from, and go to `Material Properties` in the sidebar.
+Select the material, and then choose `Copy Material` from the arrow menu on the right.
 2. Go to the object to copy the material to, and if there's not already a material, create a new one (you have to copy the materials settings onto another material).
 3. With the material to copy over selected, choose "Paste Material" from the arrow menu on the right.